matiasAguirreE/pizza-sales-data-analysis/README.md

 1. Ensure you have a compatible SQL database management system installed (e.g., MySQL, PostgreSQL, SQLite).
 2. Create a new database for this project.
-3. Execute the SQL scripts in the `sql` directory in the following order:
+3. Execute the SQL scripts in the `sql/database-setup` directory in the following order:
    - `01_create_squema.sql`: This script creates the squema to store the tables.
    - `02_create_tables.sql`: This script creates the necessary tables for storing pizzas, orders, order details and pizza types data in Boyce-Codd Normal Form (BCNF).
    - `03_insert_data.sql`: This script populates the tables with data from the CSV files.